Fair GANs through model rebalancing for extremely imbalanced class distributions: Methodology

 \subsection{Baseline: Importance Reweighting}

-As a baseline, we have implemented a modified version of the importance reweighting method proposed in \cite{choi2020fair}.
-The authors had originally proposed an approach that utilizes a reference dataset.
-We have adapted the approach for our problem by removing the need for a reference dataset.
+As a baseline, we have implemented a modified version of the importance reweighting method proposed in \cite{choi2020fair,grover2019bias}.
+The authors had originally proposed an approach that utilizes a reference dataset, using which, they reweigh the data points in the biased dataset based on the ratio of densities assigned by the biased data distribution as compared to the reference data distribution.
+We derive a modified version of the proposed loss function with milder assumptions i.e. a reference dataset is not available but we have access to an auxiliary classifier $\mathcal{C}$.
+Originally the authors had defined the bias mitigation loss function as follows,

-Here, for our use-case, we define $p_{ref}(x, d_i)=1/|D| \forall d_i \in D$ such that in the ideal scenario we will sample points from each demographic group with equal probability.
-We have further simplified this by setting the weight term based on the demographic group a sample belongs to, thus, $w(x_i) = w(C(x_i))$.
-Such that the length of the set of weights $w$ is equal to $|D|$.
-We have further simplified the weights, such that $\sum_{d \in D} w_d = 1$.
-The updated weight term reduces to $w_d = 1/(|D|-1)(1 - p_{bias}(d)) \forall d \in D$.
-This maintains the inversely proportional property and is similar to the weights used in the proposed approach described in section \ref{sec:loss_func}.